 - Release date: September 30, 2019 (US)

 - Announced: July 22, 2019

-The ROG Phone II will come in two storage options: 128 GB and 512 GB.
+The ROG Phone II will come in one storage option, 512 GB.
 It uses UFS 3.0 storage, a new standard that more than doubles the previous standard's read and write speeds.
 This means games install faster and load quicker.

 - Expandable storage: no